Announcement Type: New Cooperative Agreement.

 (11) Assistance with participant emergencies;

-(12) Liaison with the Fulbright Commission in Egypt and desk officers for Egypt at the State Department.
+(12) Liaison with relevant U.S. Embassies, Fulbright commissions and country desk officers at the State Department.

 II.
 Award Information